Listen to poem:

 My hair of red is not the same

 The only clue in which Alice, was here!

 Please call my name!

-Why did they say she never held a single breath?
+Why are they saying she never held a breath?

-Why else would I had let her cut my wrist?
+Why else would I let her cut my wrist?

 This Sweet Girl

 For everyone says